Almida de Val: Women

+Mixed doubles

-Aside from women's curling, de Val also plays mixed doubles with partner Oskar Eriksson.
+Aside from women's curling, de Val also plays mixed doubles, initially with partner Oskar Eriksson.
 The pair began playing together during the 2020–21 season and immediately found success by winning the 2020 Oberstdorf International Mixed Doubles Cup.
 In 2021, they won the Swedish mixed doubles national championship, de Val's first gold medal at a national championship.
-On March 1, 2021, the Swedish Curling Association formally announced the selection of Eriksson and de Val to represent Sweden at the 2021 World Mixed Doubles Curling Championship.
+On 1 March 2021, the Swedish Curling Association formally announced the selection of Eriksson and de Val to represent Sweden at the 2021 World Mixed Doubles Curling Championship.
 At the World Championship, the team posted a perfect 9–0 record through the round robin, being the only team to do so.
 This qualified them for the semifinals, where they faced Kristin Skaslien and Magnus Nedregotten of Norway.
 Tied 6–6 in the final end, de Val missed her final draw, giving up a steal of one and the win to the Norwegians.
 They ended the tournament by defeating Canada's Kerri Einarson and Brad Gushue 7–4 in the bronze medal game.

-On June 4, 2021, de Val and Eriksson were selected as the mixed doubles Olympic Team for the 2022 Winter Olympics.
+On 4 June 2021, de Val and Eriksson were selected as the mixed doubles Olympic Team for the 2022 Winter Olympics.
 In preparation for the Olympics, the pair played in two mixed doubles events, the Aly Jenkins Mixed Doubles Memorial and the Gothenburg Mixed Doubles Cup, reaching the final of the latter.
 At the Games, de Val and Eriksson qualified for the playoffs with a 5–4 record.
 They then faced the top-ranked Italian pair of Stefania Constantini and Amos Mosaner in the semifinal, which they lost.
 They did still earn a medal from the Games, however, as they were able to beat Great Britain's Jennifer Dodds and Bruce Mouat 9–3 in the bronze medal game, a game where de Val shot a perfect 100%.
 After the game, de Val said that "This was our last chance, our last game, so we had nothing more to lose — just go out there and play the best we can.
 We both know that it's a lot more fun going home with a medal than without, so that really motivated us to really fight for this game."